i-bilge/Modern-JavaScript-ES6/README.md

-# Modern-JavaScript-ES6
+# :computer: Modern-JavaScript-ES6
-## ES6 fundamentals are studied.
+> Here is the Certificate [link](https://www.coursera.org/account/accomplishments/verify/EUEXQNPZMB5K)

 ## Course Objectives
 In this course, we are going to focus on four learning objectives: